olhanahorna/VoI_cell_level/README.md

   - The optimal cluster could then be determined by comparing resulting objective function values.
   - Advantage: enables exploration of output distributions across clusters.

+## Guidance to Replicate Results

+To reproduce the results presented in the paper, run the following notebooks sequentially:

+1. **Run `2025-03-26_Optimization_no_cluster.ipynb`**
+   - Evaluates the performance of stands and cells without clusters.
+Run stands and cells separately.
+   - Apply the codes at the end of the notebook to compute the results from applying decisions from stands onto underlying cells.
+   - Produces results for reference (cell-level with no segmentation) and stand-level solutions.

+2. **Run `2025-03-29_Optimization_clusters.ipynb`**
+   - Evaluates which cluster is optimal.

+3. *(Optional)* **Run `2025-03-31_optimization_cluster_iterative.ipynb`**
+   - Iteratively solves clusters separately and saves outputs for each.
+   - Useful if computational resources are limited or if you want to analyze the distribution of outputs.

+4. **For re-creating or adjusting clusters:**
+   - Use `2025-03-25_segmentation_clusters.ipynb`.
 ---